Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1 December 2020.

 Will QSA change its name?

 From now on, Quaker meetings wishing to support homelessness work should send donations to QSA, specifying that the donation is for homelessness work if this is the case.
-(However the QHA bank account will remain open for some time so QSA will still be able to collect donations made out to QHA.)

 I have things I would like to donate to homeless people - where can I donate?